-Documenting Endangered Languages
+Documenting Endangered Languages (DEL)

-Important Notice to Proposers
+Important Information for Proposers

-A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG), NSF 13-1, was issued on October 4, 2012 and is effective for proposals submitted, or due, on or after January 14, 2013.
-Please be advised that, depending on the specified due date, the guidelines contained in NSF 13-1 may apply to proposals submitted in response to this funding opportunity.
+A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 18-1), is effective for proposals submitted, or due, on or after January 29, 2018.
+Please be advised that, depending on the specified due date, the guidelines contained in NSF 18-1 may apply to proposals submitted in response to this funding opportunity.

 Full Proposal Deadline Date

 September 15, Annually Thereafter

 Submission Deadline for Senior Research Proposals, Conferences, and Fellowships Only

 This funding partnership between the National Science Foundation (NSF) and the National Endowment for the Humanities (NEH) supports projects to develop and advance knowledge concerning endangered human languages.
 Made urgent by the imminent death of roughly half of the approximately 7000 currently used languages, this effort aims to exploit advances in information technology to build computational infrastructure for endangered language research.
 The program supports projects that contribute to data management and archiving, and to the development of the next generation of researchers.
 Funding can support fieldwork and other activities relevant to the digital recording, documenting, and archiving of endangered languages, including the preparation of lexicons, grammars, text samples, and databases.
 Funding will be available in the form of one- to three-year senior research grants, fellowships from six to twelve months, and conference proposals.
 Note: a conference proposal should generally be submitted at least a year in advance of the scheduled date of the conference.
 For additional information about creating and submitting conference proposals to the DEL program, please refer to Chapter II.
 D.7 of the NSF Proposal & Award Policies & Procedures Guide.